ryantd42/NY-Legislative-Git/2023/S3473A-2023/bill.md

   ___________

- Introduced  by Sen. STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on Higher Education
+ Introduced  by Sen. STAVISKY -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Higher  Education  -- reported  favorably  from  said committee, ordered to first and second report, ordered to a third reading, passed by Senate and delivered  to the  Assembly, recalled, vote reconsidered, restored to third reading, amended and ordered reprinted, retaining its place  in  the  order  of third reading

  AN  ACT to amend the education law, in relation to trustees of the state university and city university

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision  1  of  section  353 of the education law, as amended by chapter 268 of the laws  of  2011,  is  amended  to  read  as
  follows:
   1. The  state  university shall be governed, and all of its corporate powers exercised, by a board of trustees.
-Such board shall consist of eighteen members, fifteen of whom shall be  appointed  by  the  governor with  the  advice  and  consent  of the senate, one of whom shall be the president of the student assembly of the  state  university,  ex-officio and voting, one of whom shall be the president of the university faculty senate,  ex-officio  and non-voting, and one of whom shall be the presi- dent of the faculty council of community colleges, ex-officio  and  non- voting;  PROVIDED THAT NO SUCH MEMBERS, WITH THE EXCEPTION OF EX-OFFICIO MEMBERS AND CLASSIFIED CIVIL SERVICE EMPLOYEES, SHALL  BE  THE  EMPLOYEE OF,  OR  UNDER THE SUPERVISION OF, THE GOVERNOR.
+Such board  shall  consist  of eighteen  members,  fifteen  of  whom shall be appointed by the governor with the advice and consent of the senate, one  of  whom  shall  be  the president  of  the  student assembly of the state university, ex-officio and voting, one of whom shall be the president of the university faculty senate, ex-officio and non-voting, and one of whom shall be  the  presi- dent  of  the faculty council of community colleges, ex-officio and non- voting; PROVIDED THAT NO SUCH MEMBERS APPOINTED BY  THE  GOVERNOR  SHALL ALSO  BE  A  PAID EMPLOYEE SERVING AT THE PLEASURE OF THE GOVERNOR.
 Such ex-officio members shall be subject to every provision of  any  general, special,  or  local  law,  ordinance, charter, code, rule, or regulation applying to the voting  members  of  such  board  with  respect  to  the discharge  of  their  duties,  including,  but  not  limited  to,  those provisions setting forth codes of ethics, disclosure  requirements,  and prohibiting  business  and  professional  activities.
-One member of the board shall be designated by the governor as chairperson and one as vice-chairperson.
-Of the  members first appointed, two shall be appointed for a term which shall expire on June  thirtieth,  nineteen hundred fifty-two; one for a term which shall expire on June thirtieth, nineteen hundred fifty-three; two for  a  term which  shall  expire on June thirtieth, nineteen hundred fifty-four; one
+One member of the board shall be designated by the governor  as  chairperson  and  one  as

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03140-01-3
+  LBD03140-02-3
- S. 3473  2
+ S. 3473--A  2

- for a term which  shall  expire  on  June  thirtieth,  nineteen  hundred fifty-five;  two  for a term which shall expire on June thirtieth, nine- teen hundred fifty-six; one for a term which shall expire on June  thir- tieth,  nineteen  hundred fifty-seven; two for a term which shall expire on June thirtieth, nineteen hundred fifty-eight; one for  a  term  which shall  expire  on June thirtieth, nineteen hundred fifty-nine; two for a term which shall expire on June thirtieth, nineteen hundred  sixty;  and one  for  a  term which shall expire on June thirtieth, nineteen hundred sixty-one.
+ vice-chairperson.
+Of the members first appointed, two shall be appointed for  a  term  which  shall  expire  on  June thirtieth, nineteen hundred fifty-two; one for a term which shall expire on June thirtieth, nineteen hundred  fifty-three;  two for a term which shall expire on June thirti- eth, nineteen hundred fifty-four; one for a term which shall  expire  on June  thirtieth, nineteen hundred fifty-five; two for a term which shall expire on June thirtieth, nineteen hundred fifty-six;  one  for  a  term which  shall expire on June thirtieth, nineteen hundred fifty-seven; two for a term which  shall  expire  on  June  thirtieth,  nineteen  hundred fifty-eight;  one for a term which shall expire on June thirtieth, nine- teen hundred fifty-nine; two for a term which shall expire on June thir- tieth, nineteen hundred sixty; and one for a term which shall expire  on June  thirtieth,  nineteen  hundred sixty-one.
 Vacancies shall be filled for the unexpired term in the same manner as original appointments.
-The  term of office of each trustee appointed on or after April first, nineteen hundred eighty-six shall  be seven years, except those of the student member and the faculty members.
+The term  of office of each trustee appointed on or after April first, nine- teen hundred eighty-six shall  be  seven  years,  except  those  of  the student  member  and  the  faculty  members.
 Trustees  shall receive no compensation for their  services  but  shall  be  reimbursed  for  their expenses actually and necessarily incurred by them in the performance of their duties under this article.
   §  2.
 Paragraph (a) of subdivision  2 of section 6204 of the education
  law, as added by chapter 305 of the laws of 1979, is amended to read  as
  follows:
   (a)  The board of trustees shall consist of seventeen trustees.
-Ten of the trustees shall be appointed by the  governor  with  the  advice  and consent of the senate; PROVIDED THAT NO SUCH TRUSTEE, WITH THE EXCEPTION OF  EX-OFFICIO  MEMBERS AND CLASSIFIED CIVIL SERVICE EMPLOYEES, SHALL BE AN EMPLOYEE OF, OR UNDER THE SUPERVISION OF, THE GOVERNOR.
-Five of  the trustees  shall  be  appointed by the mayor of the city of New York with the advice and consent of the senate; PROVIDED  THAT  NO  SUCH  TRUSTEE, WITH  THE  EXCEPTION  OF EX-OFFICIO MEMBERS AND CLASSIFIED CIVIL SERVICE EMPLOYEES OF THE CITY OF NEW YORK, SHALL BE AN EMPLOYEE OF, OR UNDER THE SUPERVISION OF, THE MAYOR OF THE CITY OF NEW YORK.
-One ex-officio trus- tee shall be the chairperson  of  the  university  student  senate.
+Ten of the trustees shall be appointed by the  governor  with  the  advice  and consent  of  the  senate; PROVIDED THAT NO SUCH TRUSTEE APPOINTED BY THE GOVERNOR SHALL ALSO BE A PAID EMPLOYEE SERVING AT THE  PLEASURE  OF  THE GOVERNOR.
+Five of the trustees shall be appointed by the mayor of the city of New York with the advice and consent  of  the  senate;  PROVIDED THAT  NO  SUCH  TRUSTEE  APPOINTED  BY THE MAYOR OF THE CITY OF NEW YORK SHALL BE A PAID EMPLOYEE SERVING AT THE PLEASURE OF  THE  MAYOR  OF  THE CITY  OF  NEW YORK.
+One ex-officio trustee shall be the chairperson of the university student senate.
 One ex-officio non-voting  trustee  shall be the chairperson of the university faculty senate.
   §  3.
 This  act  shall take effect immediately and shall apply to the state university of New York and the city university of New  York  trus- tees appointed on or after such effective date.